holisticnetworking/easy-inputs/index.md

     'group' => 'FormGroup,Subgroup,Evensubbergroup'
 ]);
 ```
+The only two required settings to include are the type and name of the form. `type` helps define the required elements for the form. `name` will be used as a prefix to inputs unless otherwise specified and goes into creating our nonces.
 Since we're creating a setting, we don't need to worry about creating the `form` element.
 Instead, we can move right on to building our form elements.

 Creating a text input can be as simple as passing the `name` of the field as follows:
 ```